-Cohen Milstein Sellers & Toll PLLC Announces the Investigation of Hemispherx Biopharma, Inc.
+Cohen Milstein Sellers & Toll PLLC Announces the Investigation of UniTek Global Services, Inc.

-WASHINGTON--(BUSINESS WIRE)-- Cohen Milstein Sellers & Toll PLLC is conducting an investigation to determine whether Hemispherx Biopharma, Inc. ("Hemispherx" or the "Company") and certain of its officers and directors made false and misleading statements and/or omissions in violation of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934.
+WASHINGTON--(BUSINESS WIRE)-- Cohen Milstein Sellers & Toll PLLC is conducting an investigation to determine whether UniTek Global Services, Inc. ("UniTek" or the "Company") and certain of its officers and directors made false and misleading statements and/or omissions in violation of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934.

-A class action lawsuit was filed in the U.S. District Court Eastern District of Pennsylvania by another law firm on behalf of purchasers of the common stock of Hemispherx Biopharma, Inc. (NYS: HEB) between March 19, 2012 and December 17, 2012, inclusive (the "Class Period").
+A class action lawsuit was filed in the U.S. District Court for the Eastern District of Pennsylvania by another law firm on behalf of purchasers of the common stock of UniTek Global Services, Inc. (NAS: UNTK) between May 18, 2011 and April 12, 2013, inclusive (the "Class Period").

-Cohen Milstein encourages all investors who purchased Hemispherx common stock between March 19, 2012 and December 17, 2012 or former employees with information concerning this matter to contact the firm.
+Cohen Milstein encourages all investors who purchased UniTek common stock between May 18, 2011 and April 12, 2013 or former employees with information concerning this matter to contact the firm.

 Cohen Milstein Sellers & Toll PLLC has significant experience in prosecuting investor class actions and actions involving securities fraud.
 The firm has offices in Washington, D.C., New York, Chicago, Philadelphia and Palm Beach Gardens, and is active in major litigation pending in federal and state courts throughout the nation.